 The T2 Plus is the Yaber for movie nights that don’t happen near an outlet.
 Its 20,000mAh battery is rated for up to 2.5 hours of video — a full feature film with margin — and Android Central’s review called it “an amazing value” for budget portable buyers.
 The lantern-style handle, IPX3 splash resistance and punchy JBL speakers make it genuinely backyard-ready, and the bundled Google TV dongle means Netflix runs natively off a phone hotspot.
 At 450 ANSI lumens it needs real darkness — start the show after sundown.
 The cheaper T2 (~$299) is the same projector without the dongle.
 See our best outdoor projector and best portable projector roundups for how it stacks up against Anker and XGIMI.

-4. Yaber Ace K1 — Best Picture Per Dollar
+4. Yaber L2 Plus — Best Picture Per Dollar

 • Native 1080p LCD with strong contrast and no DLP rainbow artifacts.